aseroff/check/README.md

 # v 1.1

-1. comments are done, without mentions/hashtags, needs edit/delete ability
+1. comments are done, without mentions/hashtags
+1. time on posts and notifications needs to display in right time zone
 1. tests: associated records are controlled
 1. facebook
 1. improved query efficiency and sort search results by popularity (checkins)